Admission Requirements for International Applicants

 Graduate Teaching Assistantships

-As our graduate teaching assistants (GTAs) deliver lectures and communicate often with students, you need to demonstrate fluency in English to become a GTA.
+As our graduate teaching assistants (GTAs) deliver lectures and communicate often with students, you need to demonstrate fluency in spoken English to become a GTA.

 - Minimum TOEFL Speaking Section Score: 26 (iBT)